Two topological phases in exchange alternating spin-1 nanographene chains: Abstract

 \section{Abstract}

-The use of magnetic nanographenes as building blocks for artificial spin lattices is enabling the exploration of flagship model Hamiltonians of one-dimensional quantum magnetism with an unprecedented degree of control.
-The spin-1 Heisenberg model, incorporating both linear and quadratic exchange interactions, was first realized using [3]-triangulenes, where the hallmark Haldane phase with spin fractionalization was observed.
-Later, the spin-1/2 Heisenberg Hamiltonian with exchange alternation was realized with Clar's goblets, where two additional topological phases were identified.
-Here we show that spin-1 nanographenes can also be used to explore the topological phase transition between the Haldane phase and a dimerized phase predicted for spin-1 chains with bond-alternation.
-We first study how the boundary of the phase transition is modified by non-linear exchange, known to be present in spin-1 nanographenes, using density matrix renormalization group (DMRG).
-Combining multiconfigurational with first-principles calculations, we propose two candidates to realize different topological phases of the model: a recently synthesized extended Clar's goblet, and a passivated [4]-triangulene.
-Moreover, we show how these two phases can be identified experimentally using inelastic electron tunneling spectroscopy (IETS).
-This work paves the way for the experimental realization of these topological phases, which can be locally probed with scanning tunneling microscopy.
+Magnetic nanographenes are emerging as versatile building blocks for artificial spin lattices, enabling the exploration of flagship one-dimensional quantum-magnetism models with unprecedented control.
+The spin-1 Heisenberg model, including \bluecolor{bilinear and biquadratic} exchange, was first realized using [3]-triangulenes, revealing the Haldane phase.
+More recently, Clar’s goblets enabled the spin-1/2 Heisenberg model with exchange alternation, uncovering additional topological phases. \bluecolor{Here we show that spin-1 nanographenes can be used to explore bond-alternating chains both in the Haldane phase and beyond it, in a dimerized phase with emergent edge spin-1}.
+We use density matrix renormalization group (DMRG) to analyze how \bluecolor{biquadratic} exchange, which is known to be large in spin-1 nanographenes, determines the phase transition boundary.
+Combining multiconfigurational and first-principles calculations, we identify two realistic candidates to realize these \bluecolor{two different } phases: the recently synthesized extended Clar’s goblet and a passivated [4]-triangulene.
+We demonstrate how to distinguish these phases experimentally using inelastic electron tunneling spectroscopy, paving the way for their observation.